 |Visiting assistant professor:||M. Carone|

-German has long been a key language of culture, the arts, philosophy, and the social and natural sciences.
-For better and for worse, Germany has played a significant role in European and world history, while united Germany is one of the driving forces behind European integration and economic development.
-As a result, German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also as a second language throughout the world.
-The German-speaking countries are changing in ways that shatter old prejudices and make German Studies an exciting and diverse discipline to explore.
-With at least 20 percent of Germans having a migrant background, it is no wonder that some of the most interesting literature, music, art, film and other forms of cultural expression offers a breadth of multi-cultural perspectives.
+A relevant field for the 21st century, German Studies emphasizes the diversity of the German-speaking world.
+Of course, German has long been a crucial language of culture, the arts, philosophy, and the social and natural sciences.
+The German-speaking countries have played a significant role in European and global world history, while united Germany is one of the driving forces behind European integration and economic development.
+The Germanophone world offers some of the most innovative literature, music, art, film and other forms of cultural expression and a breadth of multicultural perspectives.
+As a result, German is an important language—not just in Germany, Austria, Liechtenstein, and the German-speaking cantons of Switzerland—but also throughout the world.

 We offer many opportunities for students to study in the German-speaking world through our affiliated programs in Berlin, Freiburg, and Vienna.
 We also offer a short-term trip to Berlin in conjunction with the course Berlin: Experiencing a Great City.
 On campus students can maintain a connection to things German through the department’s lunch and dinner tables, which are all facilitated by our language assistants, as well as other departmental programming.